drunomics/nuxtjs-drupal-ce/README.md

   `always` or false.
   Note: When using `always` the module must be added to the nuxt `modules` section instead of the `buildModules` section.

-- `customErrorPages`: By default, error pages provided by Drupal (e.g. 403, 404 page) are shown, while keeping the right status code.
-By enabling customErrorPages, the regular Nuxt error pages are shown instead, such that the pages can be customized with Nuxt.
-Defaults to `false`.

 - `pageErrorHandler`: The default page error handler can be overridden.